 Dubbed the “Little Denmark in California,” Solvang in the Santa Ynez Valley was established by a group of Danes in the early 1900s.
 Today, it is an interesting place to include on your Pacific Coast Highway drive itinerary.

 The town features European-style architecture, replicas of Copenhagen landmark sights and an array of bakeries and restaurants serving Danish treats.
-In addition to the strong ties to the city’s origin, Solvang is home to numerous wineries and wine tasting rooms from local Cali producers.
+In addition to the strong ties to the city’s founders, Solvang is home to numerous wineries and wine tasting rooms from local Cali producers.

 Santa Barbara: One of our Favorite Coastal California Towns